Wine Awards

 » IWC Website

-Wines from around the world poured into the Indiana State Fairgrounds Blue Ribbon Pavilion for the sixteenth annual Indy International Wine Competition, July 26 to 28.
+Wines from around the world poured into Purdue University's Memorial Union for the 19th annual Indy International Wine Competition, August 4-6, 2010.

-As one of the largest wine competition in the US, the Indy International brought in nearly 3,300 wines from 17 countries.
-The Indy is also the second largest amateur competition in the country and holds the distinction of largest fruit wine competition.
+As one of the largest wine competition in the US, the Indy International brought in 2,681 wines from 15 countries and 40 states.

-Seventy judges traveled to Indianapolis from across North America to review approximately 120 wines a day based on appearance, aroma, taste and aftertaste.
+Fifty-two judges traveled to West Lafayette from across North America to review approximately 120 wines a day based on appearance, aroma, taste and aftertaste.
 Judges receive the wines in numbered glasses, lessening the chance of recognizing a wine by its bottle and label art.

 Wines can be awarded a gold, silver, bronze or no medal.
-The very best wines are awarded concordance gold, earning the right to compete for the best of show.
-Only 116 wines were chosen as concordance gold winners.
-Indiana wineries took home 168 medals, 7 of them a concordance gold!
+The very best wines are awarded double gold, earning the right to compete for the best of show.

-The Indy International Wine Competition is sponsored by the Indiana State Fair and coordinated by the Indiana Wine Grape Council at Purdue University.
+The Indy International Wine Competition is hosted by Purdue University and coordinated by the Indiana Wine Grape Council at Purdue University.